Mosalagae

 About ADD Botswana 2024

-During the event the women created design products, combining their basketry craft with typography (they read MOSALAGAE).
-Each in-person participant got this as a souvenir and the Rebataki book, by Onica Lekuntwane.
+During the event the women created design products, combining basketry craft with typography (they read MOSALAGAE).
+Each in-person participant got this as a souvenir and a copy of the Rebataki book, by Onica Lekuntwane.

 Professor Richard Moalosi (University of Botswana) shared the ‘Motho le Motho Kgomo’ story of how Batswana came together – one man, one beast – to build the university.